 Neptune will cross the celestial equator in Pisces in April 2026 (heading North-eastwards and moving direct), in August 2026 (moving retrograde and temporarily heading South-westwards) and again in January 2027 (resuming North-easterly motion, moving direct).
 For the first time in over 81 years, the planet will then become visible for a longer period of time in the Northern hemisphere than in the Southern hemisphere (it last crossed the celestial equator - as it headed Southwards along the ecliptic - in Virgo in 1944).

-Looking further ahead, the pale-blue ice giant will continue its Northward motion along the ecliptic until it reaches its most Northerly point in Gemini in 2067, having crossed its perihelion point (i.e. its closest point to the Sun; in this case 29.81 Astronomical Units or 4.46 thousand million kms) in Aries in 2046.
+Looking further ahead, the pale-blue ice giant will continue its Northward motion along the ecliptic until it reaches its most Northerly point in Gemini in 2067, having crossed its perihelion point (i.e. its closest point to the Sun) at 29.81 Astronomical Units (4.46 thousand million kms or 2.8 thousand million miles) in Aries in 2046.